JiarongGu/redux-sink/README.md

 ### @trigger
 use to bind extra event when action fires

-### @reloader
-use to fire trigger event when trigger dynamic loaded

 ### SinkFactory
 main registry class for all sinks, manage the store and all loaded sinks